Warner Bros. Discovery is up for sale as theaters hope for a renewed focus on films

 MAX FRIEND: The concern is that we're going to see less of that risk-taking, less of that experimentation and less of that embracing new directors, new filmmakers in the future.
 And it's really important that there are studios that are funding and supporting cultivating that kind of work.

-SUMMERS: And a note that Warner Bros., CNN, Disney, Amazon, Comcast, Oracle, 20th Century Studios and Paramount are NPR sponsors, but we cover them as we would any other company.
+MARTÍNEZ: We'll note that Warner Brothers, CNN, Disney, Amazon, Comcast, Oracle, 20th Century Studios and Paramount are NPR sponsors, but we cover them as we would any other company.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.